yosuah/nd013-c6-control-starter/README.md

 the desired speed (the controller is damped) and even despite this, some oscillation is clearly visible.
 The osciallation is reduced, but not removed by the differential term in the controller.
-It can also be seen that initially the error is reduced quickly (caused by the proportional term), but then the equalibrium is reqched slowly - this is caused by the slow buildup of the integral term.
-Increasing the integral term further could reduce this time, but could also cause instability is more dynamic scenarios.
+It can also be seen that initially the error is reduced quickly (caused by the proportional term), but then the equalibrium is reached slowly - this is caused by the slow buildup of the integral term.
+Increasing the integral term further could reduce this time, but could also cause instability in more dynamic scenarios.

 ![Throttle data - constant speed reference](plots/throttle_data_constant_speed_ref.png)

 As a comparison the following figure shows the same scenario when the error input to the controller was just the speed difference between the current state and the final waypoint (not the acceleration).
-This shows a continuous osciallation and the controller behaving as a bang-bankg controller, despite using parameter search in this case as well.
+This shows a continuous osciallation and the controller behaving as a bang-bang controller, despite using parameter search in this case as well.
 This method was not used later.

 ![Throttle data on velocity control - constant speed reference](plots/throttle_data_constant_speed_ref_velocity_control.png)